MicrosoftDocs/well-architected/well-architected/devops/automation-overview.md

 # Automation overview: Goals, best practices, and types

 Automation has revolutionized how businesses operate and this trend continues to evolve.
 Businesses have moved to automating manual processes so that engineers can focus attention on tasks that add business value.
-Automating business solutions allow you to:
+Automating business solutions let you:

 - Activate resources on demand.
 - Deploy solutions rapidly.
 - Minimize human error in configuring repetitive tasks.
 - Produce consistent and repeatable results.

-To learn more, see [Deployment considerations for automation](./release-engineering-cd.md#automation).
+For more information, see [Deployment considerations for automation](./release-engineering-cd.md#automation).

 ## Goals of automation